dshanske/indieweb-post-kinds/readme.txt

 == Changelog ==
- * *Version 1.1.0* - Added new kinds - audio, video, check-in, game at the suggestion of acegiak.
+ * *Version 1.1.0* - Added new kinds - listen, watch, check-in, play at the suggestion of acegiak.
 Adds support for passive kinds.
 Some code cleanup and commenting.
  * *Version 1.0.2* - Bug fixes